 The truth is that time really does make a difference, and the longer you take over the thinking and commissioning process, the better the final result.

 A good example of this is when a parent has lost a child and they feel they must act quickly and decide upon a headstone.
 If it is commissioned too early, it is likely that the emotions of sadness will be expressed in words on the headstone.
-There is nothing wrong with this particularly, but I have learnt that the longer you take before choosing the words, the more timeless they become as well as more life-celebrating.
+There is nothing wrong with this in particular, but I have learned that the longer you take before choosing the words, the more timeless they become as well as more life-celebrating.

 With time, your mind becomes clearer and the words you choose tend to be deeper and longer lasting.

 I have had clients who have been deliberating on an epitaph for years on end and it is interesting to note how the words gradually change as time moves on and the client increasingly remembers the good times.

 This is when the best results occur, and the memorial becomes a real monument to the individual's life and personality.

 As the maker, I feel a strong obligation to talk through every aspect of the inscription with the client so that every mark we make on the stone is purposeful and deliberate.